CMUSTRUDEL/oss-census/README.md

 python run.py
 ```

-Processed JS variables are stored in census_interactive/data/
+All graphs' processed JSON variables are stored in census_interactive/data/ and compiled in the data.js JSON in js/

 *Note: CSV data uploaded from server to raw_data/